saisuryakat/saisuryakat.github.io/_posts/2023-01-15-learn-tamil-through-telugu.md

 ---

 ![Tamil Nadu Temple Cover photo](/assets/img/learn-tamil-cover.jpg) Tamil is one of the classical languages...not only of India but also of the world.
 It is a Dravidian Language primarily spoken by the people of Tamil Nadu.

-Learning Tamil is relatively easy for South Indians especially Telugu people because Telugu Language(like other Dravidian Languages) is influenced by Tamil.
+Learning Tamil is relatively easy for South Indians especially for Telugu people because Telugu Language(like other Dravidian Languages) is influenced by Tamil.

 For easier understanding and convenience, the learning is divided into the following Chapters.
-Please do remember the structure given is based on my way of learning being a Telugu speaker, I hope that the structure would be useful for others too.
+Please do remember that the structure given is based on my way of learning being a Telugu speaker, I hope that the structure would be useful for others too.

 ## Chapters